 - Make sure the Developer tab is enabled before you start using the checklist option.

 - A checkbox will be inactive use until it has a cell reference associated with it.

 - It is best to create cell reference in the adjacent cell so that it is easier to identify and hide or unhide.

-- When checkbox/checklist is selected it returns TRUE values, else FALSE.
+- When the checkbox/checklist is selected it returns TRUE values, else FALSE.

 - Using conditional formatting in Checklist you can incorporate a data validation, strikethrough, highlight duplicate values, distinguish between various parameters based on a font or background color in your activities.

-- Using various excel formula’s one can make dataset report more interactive.
+- Using various excel formula’s one can make the dataset report more interactive.

 This is a guide to Checklist in Excel.
 Here we discuss how to create a Checklist in Excel along with practical uses and downloadable excel template.
 You can also go through our other suggested articles –